-The sun rises on the East Side of Buffalo – a community with a renewed sense of hope and purpose.
+The sun rises on East Buffalo – a community with a renewed sense of hope and purpose.
 At 17 square miles, it is the city’s largest neighborhood, large enough to contain many smaller neighborhoods.

 Since moving to Buffalo from downstate as a preschooler in 1967, I’ve lived in several of those neighborhoods.
 There are still sights, sounds and smells that ignite a rush of the past for me, like when we lived in the shadows of the Wonder Bread factory on Fougeron Street, where the smell of fresh bread baking saturated the air.